laravel-liberu/documentation/docs/backend/multitenancy.md

 - the name for a tenant's database/schema is going to be the tenant database prefix you set in the .env (the `DB_TENANT_DATABASE` key) concatenated with the tenant's (company) ID.

-    If you've setup the `.env` as per the Enso example, the prefix will be `tenant` otherwise, the default as per the config, is going to be `forge`.
+    If you've setup the `.env` as per the Liberu example, the prefix will be `tenant` otherwise, the default as per the config, is going to be `forge`.

 - the migrations for the tenant should be placed in the `/database/migrations/tenant` sub-folder.